Spencer Pettis

-Spencer Darwin Pettis (1802 – August 28, 1831) was a U.S. Representative from Missouri and the fourth Missouri Secretary of State.
-He is best known, however, for being a participant in a fatal duel with Major Thomas Biddle.
+Spencer Darwin Pettis (1802 – August 28, 1831) was a U.S. representative from Missouri, serving from 1828 until his death in 1831.
+He was also the fourth Missouri secretary of state.
+Pettis is best known for being a participant in a fatal duel with Major Thomas Biddle.
 Pettis County, Missouri, is named in his honor.

 Early life

 Spencer Pettis was born in Culpeper County, Virginia, to parents John and Martha (Reynolds) Pettis in 1802.
 His father was a veteran of the American Revolution, serving with the 1st Regiment, Virginia Line at the Battle of Guilford Court House and elsewhere.
 Spencer Pettis' exact date of birth and much about his childhood is unknown.
 Genealogy records indicate he did have at least two sisters, one of whom, Sally, was the mother of American Civil War naval officer Thornton A. Jenkins.
 Spencer Pettis received at least enough education to study for the law and become a practicing attorney.
 Pettis moved west in 1821, settling in central Missouri's Boonslick region, opening a law practice in the Howard County seat of Fayette, Missouri.